 Tree planting should emphasize a diversity of native species and maximize tree canopy coverage to create green corridors.
 While the use of non-native, non-invasive species may be considered in urban situations per County policy, a wide variety of native species is preferred.
-This is based on current science documenting the ecological benefits of native plants and the re-establishment of native plant communities.
-In general, per the Volume I guidelines, an assortment of species is preferred to reduce the health risks associated with monoculture environments.
-Collectively, a mix of native tree species should create strong, continuous green corridors along the Landscape Panel and Planting Zone that provide a range of ecosystem benefits and habitats for wildlife.
+This is based on current science documenting the ecological benefits of native plants and the reestablishment of native plant communities.
+In general, per the Volume I guidelines, an assortment of species is recommended to reduce the health risks associated with monoculture environments.
+Collectively, a mix of mostly native tree species should create strong, continuous green corridors along the Landscape Panel and Planting Zone that provide a range of ecosystem benefits and habitats for wildlife.
 In all locations, tree canopy coverage should be maximized to the greatest extent possible.

-To distinguish each CBC, distinct pairs of tree species with similar or complementary characteristics should be planted within the Richmond Highway Landscape Panel along the entire length of each CBC.
-These pairs of species should help establish a unique sense of place and identity within each CBC.
-These trees will serve as visual cues that help orient pedestrians and motorists while highlighting the progression between distinct areas along the Richmond Highway Transit Boulevard.
+To define the extent of each CBC, distinct pairs of tree species with similar or complementary characteristics should be planted within the Richmond Highway Landscape Panel along the entire length of each CBC.
+The pairs of tree species should help establish a unique sense of place and identity within each CBC.
+They will serve as visual cues that help orient pedestrians and motorists while highlighting the progression between distinct areas along the Richmond Highway Transit Boulevard.
 Incorporation of limited numbers of ornamental trees in select locations as visual accents is also encouraged as a means of further distinguishing each CBC.
-Potential locations for ornamental trees are the Richmond Highway Transit Boulevard's median in the vicinity of BRT stations and the Building Zone.
+Potential locations for ornamental trees includes the Building Zone and Transit and Intersection Plazas.

 Trees should be consistently and regularly spaced along the Richmond Highway Transit Boulevard and CBC streetscapes in both the Landscape Panel and Planting Zone, while more informal or irregular tree arrangements are desirable in SNA Planting Zones as well as in neighborhood parks and plazas.
 In general, the Richmond Highway Transit Boulevard (within CBCs), Gateway Streetscapes, and Neighborhood Streetscapes should all be characterized by uniform tree spacing and alignment.
 This will create a unified streetscape character with a consistent canopy, a sense of enclosure, and a memorable visual character along Richmond Highway.
-To distinguish SNAs from CBCs, a dense mix of informally-placed trees should be located within the Planing Zones to accentuate their greener character.
-Ecological Spines, Livability Spines, and other neighborhood parks and plazas may incorporate informal groupings of trees to help define internal spaces and increase programming opportunities.
+To distinguish SNAs from CBCs, a dense mix of informally-placed trees should be located within the Planting Zone to accentuate the greener character of the SNAs.
+Informal groupings of trees are also encouraged in Ecological Spines, Livability Spines, and other neighborhood parks and plazas to help define internal spaces and increase programming opportunities, while achieving a predominately forested character.